anmv921/uipath-zoho/README.md

 > - Returns to the frontpage
 > - Exits the ticket creation form
 > in case of failure, returning to
-> the homepage as well
+> the homepage as well.

 > ### ZohoClean.xaml
 > - Clears the Zoho page and returns